 DOL final Overtime Rule could affect child care providers

 Editor’s note: Several child care providers and programs have reached out to First Five Nebraska about the upcoming changes to the U.S. Department of Labor’s wage and hour regulations.
 Because many employees in the child care industry work long hours to meet the needs of their demanding roles, these salaried employees may become eligible for overtime pay if they work more than 40 hours in a workweek and do not meet the new salary threshold.
-We reached out to labor experts at Remboldt Ludtke law firm for their take on it.
+We reached out to labor experts at Rembolt Ludtke law firm for their take on it.

 Beginning July 1, a greater number of employees across Nebraska may be eligible for overtime pay for any work completed over 40 hours in a work week.
 The U.S. Department of Labor’s final rule, released earlier this year, becomes effective next month and substantially increases the minimum salary requirements for the executive, administrative and professional employee overtime exemptions.